Skip to content

 Source code in rendercv/data/models/entry_types.py

-class EducationEntry(EntryBase, EducationEntryBase):
+class EducationEntry(EntryBase, EducationEntryBase, EntryType):

 """This class is the data model of `EducationEntry`. `EducationEntry` class is